What every woman should know about PCOS

 What causes PCOS?

-Factors which are thought to play a role in PCOS include:
+Other factors that are thought to play a role in the cause of PCOS include:

-- Inflammation – women with PCOS often have increased levels of inflammation in their bodies which has been linked to higher levels of androgens (3).
-Being overweight can also impact a woman’s inflammation levels.
+- Inflammation – women with PCOS often have increased levels of inflammation in their bodies which has been linked to higher levels of androgens .
+Being overweight can also affect a woman’s inflammation levels.

 How is PCOS diagnosed?

 Many women express that getting a PCOS diagnosis can be a struggle as there is no single test to show whether you have it.
 PCOS is a complex condition which varies in presentation and can mimic other medical conditions, making it challenging to diagnose.